uuosio/rscdk-book/src/dbi64.md

 pub fn update(&self, iterator: &Iterator<T>, value: &T, payer: u64)
 ```

-Update a value in database.
+Update a value in the database.
 `payer` specifies account to pay the RAM resources.
-The related action in transaction must contain a corresponding permission of `payer`.
+The related action in the transaction must contain the corresponding permission of the `payer`.

 ```rust